MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/move-and-migration/Resume-PublicFolderMigrationRequest.md

 ## SYNOPSIS
 This cmdlet is available only in on-premises Exchange.

-Use the Resume-PublicFolderMigrationRequest cmdlet to resume a migration request that failed or has been suspended or auto-suspended.
+Use the Resume-PublicFolderMigrationRequest cmdlet to resume serial public folder migration requests (requests created by the New-PublicFolderMigrationRequest cmdlet) that have failed or have been suspended (manually or automatically).

+**Note**: Serial public folder migration cmdlets are no longer available in Exchange Online.

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).